-If you're hoping to create a quiz or build a robust system to qualify leads or candidates, complex statements can help ensure you get (and give!) the right answers for an enormous number of scenarios.
+If you're hoping to create a quiz or build a robust system to qualify leads or candidates, complex statements and scoring can help ensure you get (and give!) the right answers for an enormous number of scenarios.

 Conditional logic is a useful tool to send respondents down different routes through your videoask depending on their answers.
 If you're hoping to take into account more than one answer to determine their path, this is where advanced logic steps in!

 Advanced logic lets you create an unlimited number of if/then statements to assess a respondent's answers to different steps of your videoask before they proceed.

 You can also add logic based on a respondent's score to previous questions.
 The advanced logic area of the builder is also where you can assign scores to answers.
 Explore how to assign scores to answers and use them in logic jumps.

 In the following example, we'll set up advanced logic for a survey of interested homebuyers.
 Depending on their answers to questions about their budget, priorities when choosing a home, and when they're looking to buy, we'll prompt them with four different calls to action.

 Set up advanced logic

 In this videoask, the first three steps are used to qualify a potential homebuyer.
 Depending on how these three questions are answered, we will offer to either: a) set up a call with an agent, b) schedule a virtual tour of a listing, or c) view listings that fit their criteria.

 Log in to your VideoAsk account and select the videoask you want to edit.
 Click Build to open the videoask builder.

 Click a step to edit it.
 Since we've already collected the necessary information from the first two steps, here we'll be applying advanced logic to step 3.